 After migrating your site to HTTPS, you often discover that embedded resources like images, scripts, and stylesheets still reference old HTTP URLs hard-coded in your database or templates.
-Rather than running a database search-and-replace on thousands of URLs, the upgrade-insecure-requests directive tells browsers to automatically rewrite HTTP requests to HTTPS before loading any asset.
-This buys you time to update your CMS, templates, and content without users seeing mixed content warnings or broken resources.
+Common scenarios include a WordPress site with http://cdn.example.com/ image URLs embedded in 500 posts, legacy HTML templates using <script src="http://..."> tags, or database records containing HTTP asset paths that would take weeks to find and update manually.
+Rather than running a risky database search-and-replace on thousands of URLs, the upgrade-insecure-requests directive tells browsers to automatically rewrite HTTP requests to HTTPS before loading any asset.

-This client-side Content Security Policy directive works in modern browsers (Chrome, Firefox, Safari, Edge) to protect users from accidentally loading unencrypted resources on secure pages.
+This client-side Content Security Policy (CSP) directive, a security standard that controls what resources browsers can load, works in modern browsers (Chrome 43+, Firefox 48+, Safari 10.1+, Edge 17+) to protect users from accidentally loading unencrypted resources on secure pages.
 Enabling it in Nginx keeps passwords, session tokens, scripts, and images encrypted end-to-end.
-It’s a temporary bridge during HTTPS migration, not a permanent substitute for updating your URLs.
+It’s a temporary bridge during HTTPS migration that buys you time to update your CMS, templates, and content without users seeing mixed content warnings or broken resources, not a permanent substitute for updating your URLs.

 This guide explains how mixed content warnings occur, how to apply the directive globally or per domain in Nginx, and demonstrates practical patterns for testing and troubleshooting.
 You’ll learn when to use this approach versus other migration strategies.